sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ---
 ## Results
 We find that, on my machine, it is possible to accurately identify prime numbers up to 1,000,000 in less than a second, using only core Python data types and functionality.

+We also did some basic quick visualisation using Excel to see the way the incidence of prime numbers tails off by data range as you get higher.
+This can be seen in the image above, where we see that there are more primes in the range of 1 - 2501 than in subsequent number ranges, but that this decrease becomes more gradual as you head up towards 100,000.
+This is consistent with Euclid's proof that there is no maximum prime number!

 ---
 # Project Detail  <a name="project-detail"></a>